-Second, there is the issue of selectivity.
+Secondly, there is the issue of selectivity.
 It may be that the introduction of the New Deal has an effect on the (unobserved) quality of the inflow of individuals reaching six months of JSA.
-Having learned about the eligibility rules, potential participants may change their behavior in order to secure or avoid enrollment.
 The most likely route for this is that claimants in the fifth or sixth months of JSA may alter their behavior.
 If they believe the New Deal regime is "tougher" than the previous regime, they may be more likely to leave the unemployment rolls (this was one of the ways that RESTART, another job assistance program introduced in 1986 was deemed to have worked).
-On the other hand, if the New Deal is seen as a desirable thing (e.g., because of subsidies to "good jobs" or training), then claimants may delay exit.
-If the main effect is increased toughness, then we may underestimate the positive effects of the New Deal given a consequent decline of the unobserved quality of the stock (assuming the most job ready decide to leap into jobs before they are pushed off the unemployment rolls).
+On the other hand, if the New Deal is seen as a desirable thing (e.g. because of subsidies to "good jobs" or training), then claimants may delay exit.
+If the main effect is increased toughness, then we may underestimate the positive effects of the New Deal as there has been a decline in the unobserved quality of the stock (assuming the most job ready decide to leap into jobs before they are pushed off the unemployment rolls).
 If the New Deal is perceived as more attractive than the previous regime (as the qualitative evidence suggests) then we may actually be overestimating the effects of the Gateway period as the more job ready actually delay their exits prior to entering the Gateway.